 The Eclipse can be used on either an Intel or AMD motherboard.
 The Cooler comes with hardware that will allow you to place the cooler on either type.
-My first try around I tried to install in a mini tower desktop but that didn’t work out to well, so I installed it in a mid tower that I had and it fit snuggly.
-I didn’t have any other coolers to compare the TherMax to, so I compared how it faired to the heat sink and fan that came with the desktop.
+My first try around I tried to install in a mini-tower desktop but that didn’t work out too well, so I installed it in a mid-tower that I had and it fit snuggly.
+I didn’t have any other coolers to compare the TherMax to, so I compared how it fared to the heat sink and fan that came with the desktop.

 LOOK AND FEEL

 After reading the installation instructions the installation of the Spire TherMax Eclipse was straight forward.
-I had to take the existing cooler, fan, and brackets off but after that it was a quick process.
-I have an ASUS A8M2N-LA motherboard with a AMD Athlon 64 2.4 GHz processor.
+I had to take the existing cooler, fan, and brackets off but after that, it was a quick process.
+I have an ASUS A8M2N-LA motherboard with an AMD Athlon 64 2.4 GHz processor.

 After removing the old cooler and fan, I attached the back-plate and the mounting screws to the back of the motherboard.
-I applied a small amount of Coolink Chillaramic thermal compound and lined the brackets at the bottom on the cooler with the screws from the back coming from the motherboard, and secured the connection with the spring loaded screws.
+I applied a small amount of Coolink Chillaramic thermal compound and lined the brackets at the bottom on the cooler with the screws from the back coming from the motherboard, and secured the connection with the spring-loaded screws.
 After the cooler was secured I attached both additional fans.
 I secured my motherboard back into the tower reconnect all of my devices to the motherboard and started the computer.
-At first the computer would only power on for about ten seconds or so before it would shut down, so I disconnected the cooler fan that was connected using the four pin peripheral connector and only used the fan that was powered from the motherboard and it worked perfectly.
+At first, the computer would only power on for about ten seconds or so before it would shut down, so I disconnected the cooling fan that was connected using the four-pin peripheral connector and only used the fan that was powered from the motherboard and it worked perfectly.
 I recommend that you make all of your motherboard connections before you put the fan in place so that you have more room.
-After that the system powered up and was ready to test.
+After that, the system powered up and was ready to test.

 I did a test on the CPU temperature using the cooling system that came with the desktop and a test of the temperature after I installed the Spire TherMax Eclipse II.
 I tested the temperature for one hour on idle and on load for each cooling system.
 I used SpeedFan v4.40 to measure the CPU temperatures and I used CPU Burn-in v1.01 to load the CPU.
 First I tested the CPU temperature on Idle (1 hour) and on load (1 hour) using the cooling system that came with the Compaq Presario SR2030NX.
 Then I tested the temperature of the CPU on Idle (1 hour) and on load (1 hour) using the Spire TherMax Eclipse cooling system.